 Participating in your treatment is important.
 Please be open and honest with your service provider.
-Let them know how you feel about the services you receive.
-You have the right to: be a part of planning and implementing your individualized service plan (ISP), know about all aspects of your treatment, review your service plan, progress in service and your service needs, refuse any form of treatment unless so ordered by a court of law and to not be part of research projects, without your written and informed consent.
+You have the right to: be a part of planning and implementing your individualized service plan (ISP), know about all aspects of your treatment, review your service plan, progress in service and your service needs, refuse any form of treatment unless so ordered by a court of law and not to be part of research projects, without your written and informed consent.